 Since then, I've written for The Denver Post, 5280 Magazine, Relix, and Boulder Magazine.
 You can flip through some of my clips here.
 Or just take my word for it.

 Where will I be in ten years, you ask?
 Still writing, if all goes to plan.
-Even better: still working for publications I admire, and with people I look up to.
+Even better: still working at places I admire, and with people I look up to.
 (Find a short-list of those people and places here.)

 Create a website.